When a student has difficulty comprehending what he or she is reading, nearly all subjects in a school career are affected.

 - Almost two-thirds of the students who start fourth-grade without possessing proficient reading skills end up in prison or on welfare.

-To help students develop their reading comprehension skills, teachers can utilize the free reading comprehension exercises detailed below.
+To help students develop their reading comprehension skills, here are some free reading comprehension exercises.

 This site offers numerous reading comprehension exercises that are unique, colorful and interactive.
 Exercises include:

-- Informational Passages.
-These passages provide engaging information to students with a wide range of topics from which to choose.
+- Informational passages.
+These passages provide engaging information to students with a wide range of topics.
 These passages help students learn about intriguing subjects while expanding their vocabulary and improving their comprehension skills.

-The materials available on this site are unique because they have been created by a team of award-winning teachers, professional writers and published authors.
-This exceptional staff enables this site to offer engaging content that is applicable to every ability level.
+The materials available on this site have been created by a team of award-winning teachers, professional writers and published authors.
+This site offers engaging content applicable to every ability level.

 There are numerous reading comprehension exercises for beginner, intermediate and advanced readers.
 The majority of the questions in the exercises on this site require the student to use the following skills:

 - Logical inference

 - Sequential analysis